C.S. Lewis Oxford Tour Route

 Parks Road

-May 1917, Lewis joines the Officer’s Training Corps (OTC) and stays at Keble College until the end of his OTC course on 25 September 1918.
+May 1917, C.S.
+Lewis joins the Officer’s Training Corps, and stays at Keble College until the end of his training course on 25 September 1918.

 12 St. Giles